 For more information or questions about the LRA, contact TASB Risk Management Services Unemployment Compensation Attorney James Ezell at 800.482.7276, ext.
 2857.
-To learn more about COVID-19 and unemployment compensation, visit our FAQ.

 Editor's note: This article was originally published in May 2016 and has been updated for accuracy and comprehensiveness.